TheGoodlike13/liberty_or_death/README.md

 If that fails miserably, it will be a good enough excuse to start over with the OS.
 Let's go!

 Unfortunately, it seems I've made a horrible mistake.
 I got a pop-up to install "updates" for the VM OS.
 10MB it says.
-How long could it possibly take, I think?
+How long could it possibly take, I think.
 Well, it's taking forever.
 Great.
 At least it finishes eventually.

+    sudo apt install krb5-kdc-ldap krb5-admin-server schema2ldif

 Surprisingly, the installation goes through successfully.
-'sudo apt install krb5-kdc-ldap krb5-admin-server schema2ldif' only says that the admin server is already installed, and the latest version, which makes sense since we did install some Kerberos stuff and we just updated everything.
+It only says that the admin server is already installed, and the latest version, which makes sense since we did install some Kerberos stuff and we had just updated everything.

 Things stop going well with step 2.

-'sudo zcat /usr/share/doc/krb5-kdc-ldap/kerberos.openldap.ldif.gz | ldapadd -Q -Y EXTERNAL -H ldapi:///' We're loading a schema, which I wonder what it does.
+    sudo zcat /usr/share/doc/krb5-kdc-ldap/kerberos.openldap.ldif.gz | ldapadd -Q -Y EXTERNAL -H ldapi:///

+We're loading a schema, which I wonder what it does.
 Normally, schema refers to something like, dunno, table column definitions.
 So perhaps this contains proprietary objectClass definitions?
-Doesn't matter much because we get "Insufficient access (50)" error.
+Doesn't matter much because we get this error:

+    Insufficient access (50)

 Given that we're trying to use the same broken mechanism some other comment suggested before, this is hardly surprising.
 I'm just gonna peek into this .gz file quickly, and then let the fiddling begin!

 Well, a quick glance does reveal it to be some bizarre .ldif file with a lot of definitions.